EternalGoldenBraid/daily/README.md

 ## Project Description

-The sole puprose of the application for now is to track my daily activities, and the ratings I give to either those activities, or the days themselves as a whole.
+The sole purpose of this application for now is to track my daily activities, and the ratings I give to either those activities, or the days themselves as a whole.
 These ratings coupled with daily events will generate patters that allow me to find events that have a negative impact on my daily well being (i.e. events that consistently lead to a negative sore).

 The project is also relevant for me to play around with machine learning in the near future.
+Paired with learning to graph clear and insightful graphs with the data.s

 ## Project Status